First solo budget travel trip

-- Get used to plans ever-changing, thinking on your feet and having to re-adjust your options.
+- *Getting used to plans ever-changing, thinking on your feet and having to re-adjust your options.

-- Learn to budget (I learnt the hard way)
+- *Learning to budget (I learned the hard way)

 - *Coping without a support network around you.

-- Learn what budget traveling life is really like.
+- *Learning what budget traveling life is really like.

-- LEARN TO USE COMMON SENSE (Seems to missed on a lot of travelers.)
+- *LEARNING TO USE COMMON SENSE (Seems to be missed on a lot of travelers.)

 - *Looking after your own things, keeping a tight eye on personal and important belongings like your passport.

-- Become efficient at packing, unpacking and packing.
+- *Becoming efficient at packing, unpacking, and packing.

-- Become accustomed to moving from place to place.
+- *Becoming accustomed to moving from place to place.

-- Get used to overnight travel (sleeper buses, local transport.)
+- *Getting used to overnight travel (sleeper buses, local transport.)

-- Look for cheaper (Accommodation, food, activities etc)
+- *Looking for cheaper (Accommodation, food, activities etc)

 - *Organizing how to do tours/activities by yourself without getting ripped off, learn to haggle and get better deals.